mindfiredigital/eslint-plugin-hub/README.md

 13. **Merge**: Once approved, your Pull Request will be merged into the main branch.

 Remember to adhere to the existing code style and follow ESLint Plugin Hub's best practices.
-If you're unsure about anything, don't hesitate to ask for help in your Pull Request or in the project's issues.
+If you're unsure about anything, don't hesitate to ask for help in your Pull

-Thank you for contributing to ESLint Plugin Hub!

 Please refer to our [contributing guidelines](CONTRIBUTING.md) for more detailed information on our development process, coding standards, and other guidelines.